AbsaOSS/hyperdrive/README.md

 | :--- | :---: | :--- |
 | `ingestor.spark.app.name` | Yes | User-defined name of the Spark application.
 See Spark property `spark.app.name` |

+Any additional properties for spark can be added with the prefix `ingestor.spark.option.`.
+E.g. the property `spark.driver.extraJavaOptions` can be added as `ingestor.spark.option.spark.driver.extraJavaOptions`.

 #### Settings for built-in components
 ##### KafkaStreamReader
 | Property Name | Required | Description |